GrammaTech/postfix-docker/README.md

 Be sure to adjust the smtp_user part with a username and password of your choosing.

+The maildomain and the certificate's subject name should match the fully qualified domain name of the machine running the container.

 ```bash
 cd assets/certs
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes